Mesh LogoMesh

 const wallet = await BrowserWallet.enable(walletName);

-Or use the CardanoWallet component:
+Or use the React blockchain CardanoWallet component:

 import { CardanoWallet, useWallet } from "@meshsdk/react";